 In another large frying pan over medium-high heat, warm 1 to 2 teaspoons oil until hot but not smoking.
 Scrape off the excess yogurt from the fish, then reduce the heat to medium.

-For skinless salmon: Add the fish and cook until lightly browned on the bottom side, 5 to 6 minutes.
+For halibut and skinless salmon: Add the fish and cook until lightly browned on the bottom side, 5 to 6 minutes.
 Turn and cook until the flesh is opaque and flaky, 3 to 5 minutes.

-For skin-on salmon: Add the fish, skin side down, and cook until the skin is crisp, 5 to 6 minutes.
+For barramundi and skin-on salmon: Add the fish, skin side down, and cook until the skin is crisp, 5 to 6 minutes.
 Turn and cook until the flesh is opaque and flaky, 3 to 4 minutes.

 Finish the fattoush salad